 In this article, we will walk through the following material to give you an idea of what object detection is and how you can start using it for your own use case:

 - Data Augmentation for Object Detection

 How Object Detection Works

-Object detection is often called object recognition or object identification, and these concepts are synonymous.
+Object detection is often called object recognition, object identification, image detection, and these concepts are synonymous.

 Object detection is not, however, akin to other common computer vision technologies such as classification (assigns a single class to an image), keypoint detection (identifies points of interest in an image), or semantic segmentation (separates the image into regions via masks).

 The object detection task localizes objects in an image and labels these objects as belonging to a target class.